concon121/atom-commit-templates/README.md

-# atom-jira-commits
+# atom-commit-templates
-Jira commit messages in atom
+Easily set custom commit templates from the Atom UI